Moose

-Its diet consists of both terrestrial and aquatic vegetation.
-Predators of moose include wolves, bears, humans, wolverines (rarely), and orcas (while feeding underwater).
-Unlike most other deer species, moose do not form herds and are solitary animals, aside from calves who remain with their mother until the cow begins estrus (typically at 18 months after birth of the calf), at which point the cow chases them away.
-Although generally slow-moving and sedentary, moose can become aggressive, and move quickly if angered or startled.
+Predominantly a browser, the moose's diet consists of both terrestrial and aquatic vegetation, depending on the season, with branches, twigs and dead wood making up a large portion of their winter diet.
+Predators of moose include wolves, bears, humans, wolverines (rarely, though may take calves), and (rarely, if swimming in the ocean) orcas.
+Unlike most other deer species, moose do not form herds and are solitary animals, aside from calves who remain with their mother until the cow begins estrus again (typically 18 months after the birth of a calf).
+At this point, the cow chases her calf away.
+Although generally slow-moving and sedentary, moose can become defensively aggressive, and move very quickly if angered or startled.
 Their mating season in the autumn features energetic fights between males competing for a female.

+Moose have played a prominent role in the culture of people in the Northern Hemisphere.
+Evidence suggests they were hunted by humans as far back as the most recent Ice Age.

+Taxonomy

-Etymology and naming
+Etymology

 Alces alces is called a "moose" in North American English, but an "elk" in British English.
-The word "elk" in North American English refers to a completely different species of deer, Cervus canadensis, also called the wapiti.
+The word "elk" in North American English refers to a completely different species of deer, Cervus canadensis, also called the wapiti (from Algonquin).
 A mature male moose is called a bull, a mature female a cow, and an immature moose of either sex a calf.